asifkd012020/open-itg-aws_runbooks/iam/Runbook.md

 **Why?**

-Local IAM users are non-federated users, meaning they are not managed by CG's enterprise user system.
+Local IAM users do not login using CG's SSO.
+If a local user's credentials were obtained by an unintended party, all resources and services would be accessible from anywhere in the world.
+To protect against this, access is restricted to IP addresses originating from the CG network.

 **How?**

 An IAM user group allows you to specify permissions for a collection of users.
 A user group can contain many users and a user can belong to multiple user groups.
 During the provisioning process, local IAM users are added to the IAM user group **CGIPRestricted**, which permits access only to source IP's on the CG network.

+To access a local user, you must be logged into the CG approved VPN installed on your CG laptop or be in the office.
 <br><br>

 ### 2. Local IAM User provision requests are made through Access Central